johno/ruby_optimization_techniques/README.md

-# An Analysis on Ruby Optimization Techniques
+# An Analysis of Ruby Optimization Techniques

 ## JRuby